Mortgage Calculator

 Any default payment that takes this into account is not permissible.

 Under the Amanah Ijarah contract, the Financier makes an express contractual representation to the Customer that the default rate of rental and default fees have been set at a level to include the actual costs of administering the Customer’s default.
 This includes enforcement expenses and internal resources (e.g. staff costs) required in connection with managing the default by the Customer.
-This approach is permissible from a Shariah perspective.
+This approach is permissible from a Sharia perspective.

 The Ijarah Financing Agreement is accompanied by a Wa’ad or “sale undertaking”.
-The combination of Ijarah and Wa’ad makes a simple Ijarah into a financing arrangement and this approach is widely accepted in Shariah and practised by many Islamic banks.
+The combination of Ijarah and Wa’ad makes a simple Ijarah into a financing arrangement and this approach is widely accepted in Sharia and practised by many Islamic banks.

 Under the Wa’ad, the Financier undertakes that if the Customer makes all payments in accordance with the Ijarah Financing Agreement then it will sell the Financier’s interest in the property for a nominal amount (currently $635 which is the current cost of a discharge).